mechatroner/vscode_rainbow_csv/README.md

 ### Commands

 * `CSV Lint`
   Run CSV check even if autocheck is disabled in VS Code configuration.

 ### Colors customization
 You can customize Rainbow CSV highlighting colors to increase contrast.
-To do so you need to modify your VS Code settings, e.g. if you add this json [fragment](test/color_customization_example.md), colors will look like on the picture bellow.
+To do so you need to modify your VS Code settings, e.g. if you add this json [fragment](test/color_customization_example.md), colors will look like on the picture below:

 ![customized colors](https://i.imgur.com/45EJJv4.png)